I remember when vegan cookie recipes were bland, dry, and full of hard-to-find ingredients.

 For those who might be new to the world of dairy-free foods, just be sure to get peanut butter without honey.

 In my opinion, shortbread cookies should contain no more than five ingredients.
-But for the most authentic flavor, it should only be three.

 Of course, vanilla is always welcome, though not essential in this case.